jgchristopher/jobs/README.md

 # Joining C2FO

-Send us a pull request against this repository to apply for a one of the jobs below.
+Send us an email to careers@c2fo.com.
 Please include links to projects or code you take pride in.
 Above all, show us why you would be a good fit at C2FO!

 ### Extra Credit
-Get our attention even quicker by including a simple app (a Todo app or similar) written in [Node.js] and our any of our open source projects ([Comb], [Patio], etc ...)
+Get our attention even quicker by forking this repo and sending us a pull request, including a simple app (a Todo app or similar) written in [Node.js] and our any of our open source projects ([Comb], [Patio], etc ...)

 ________________